Manage Your Surprise Box Inventory Better

 If you want to take back that time and increase the accuracy of your picks, Barcode Inventory Management can help.

 This article is about the Barcode Inventory Management app for Ecwid by Lightspeed.
-The Barcode Inventory Management for BigCommerce app has equivalent tools for everything mentioned in this article.
-If you’re using BigCommerce, you may wish to read on as well!
+The Barcode Inventory Management for BigCommerce app and the ScanWay for Shopify app have equivalent tools for everything mentioned in this article.
+If you’re using BigCommerce or Shopify, you may wish to read on as well!

 Barcodes and Live Inventory Modification